patrickbucher/paedubucher.ch/articles.md/bumbling-boomer-bob-and-the-klean-kode-klan.md

 Uncle Bob™ uses the terms _niladic_, _monadic_, _dyadic_, _triadic_, and
 _polyadic_ for functions with arities of 0, 1, 2, 3, and n, respectively.
 There
-certainly is a _qualitative_ difference betweeen 0, 1, and n, the difference between, 2, 3, and n is only of a _quantitative_ nature.
-But judging by the terms used, the author sees a _qualitative_ difference between all those arities, to wit (_Clean Code_, p.
+certainly is a _qualitative_ difference betweeen 0, 1, and n (nothing, something, and many things), the difference between, 2, 3, and n is only of a _quantitative_ nature.
+But judging by the terms being used, the author sees a _qualitative_ difference between all those arities, to wit (_Clean Code_, p.
 42):

 > A function with two arguments is harder to understand than a monadic function.

 And:

 > Functions that take three arguments are significantly harder to understand
 > than dyads.
-The issues of ordering, pausing, and ignoring are more than
-> doubled.
-I suggest you think very carefully before creating a triad.

 This difference is clearly just of a _quantitative_, not of a _qualitative_ nature, because adding another argument only makes the function «harder to understand», no matter if you go from one to two of from two to three arguments.
+You just move up one step on a continuum.

 Having been exposed to Haskell for a couple of hours, I'd expect to read about _Curried Functions_ here: functions of arity `n` that return a function of arity